 Clinical trials of Pfizer (external link) and and clinical trials of Moderna (external link) third doses and real world data from Ontario (PDF file) show similar side effects from a third dose of either mRNA vaccine.
 Data also shows that serious side effects from the booster dose are very rare.

-- pain at the site of injection
+- pain at the injection site

-- chest pain
+- muscle or joint pain

-- skin bruising
+- hives or itchy skin